wileyyugioh/NylonSock/README.md

 ```
     client.emit("greetings", {"Hello World!"});
+    server.emit("this is sent", {"to all clients!"});
 ```

 ## *.start()

 Only for Client class and Server Class.
-Starts the server's updating functions for receiving any data.
+Starts the socket's main thread for receiving any data.

 ## *.stop()

 Only for Client class and Server Class.
-Stops the updating function.
+Stops the thread.
 Automatically called upon destruction.

 ## Client Class